curateteaching/digitalpedagogy/keywords/!template.md

 ## 3. Curatorial Statement (roughly 750-800 words, MLA Format)

-The curatorial statement expresses your vision of the keyword — what it means in a pedagogical context and how you approached the task of curating pedagogical resources around it.
+The curatorial statement expresses your vision of the keyword — what it means in a pedagogical context and how you approached the task of curating pedagogical artifacts around it.
 Statements can include some or all of the following:

 * Vision statement (how do you envision or understand this keyword and its relation to pedagogy?)
 * Scholarly rationale for selections